-PS 213 Dr. Parente

-(D) Modern Africa 3 credits
+Dr. Parente 3 credits

-An introduction to the politics of major

-African states with emphasis on ethnic,

-racial, and religious tensions as well as the

-geopolitics of the region.
+An introduction to the politics of major African states with emphasis on ethnic, racial, and religious tensions as well as the geopolitics of the region.

-PS 216 Dr. Harris (D)Women's Rights and Status 3 credits Public policies (formal and informal) and their implementation determine the rights of citizens.
+Dr. Harris (D)Women's Rights and Status 3 credits Public policies (formal and informal) and their implementation determine the rights of citizens.
 This course examines public policies that impact the legal, political, economic, and social status of women in the U.S.A.
 An historical exploration of women's rights will be the foundation for the examination of women's rights and status today.
 The future prospects of women's rights and status will also be discussed.
-Where time and resources are available, comparisons with the rights of women in other nations and discussion of the impact of American policies on women in other nations will also be under-
+Where time and resources are available, comparisons with the rights of women in other nations and discussion of the impact of American policies on women in other nations will also be undertaken.